QuantEcon/lecture-python-intro/in-work/cobweb.md

 ### Exercise 1

-Use the default Market model and Naive expectation to plot the time series simulation of supply function.
+Using the default Market model and naive expectations, plot a time series simulation of supply (rather than the price).

+Show, in particular, that supply also cycles.

 ```{exercise-end}
 ```